 I let it pass.
-When I un-wrapped one of the little silver ingots from Bazzer, I had to take a step back.
+When I unwrapped one of the little silver ingots from Bazzer, I had to take a step back.
 I was immediately so impressed with his work.
 The World Pie Cooking Contest 2014, Hosted by Singapore might be quite a simple decision.
-Oh dear, sorry Steve.
+Oh dear, sorry, Steve.

 The interesting thing was that because Barrie was so late, I had already had a taste test of Steve’s pie whilst still hot.
 It was a cheeky little number, it had to be said.
 He went for quite a complex pie, containing many flavours.
 He did pull it off, and it was rather nice.
-We all commented that is was a tad too thick on the pastry.
-The ingredients were some Shabu Shabu, finely chopped yellow pepper, some chopped onion, Guinness, finely chopped chili padi, Enoki mushrooms and salt and pepper.
+We all commented that it was a tad too thick on the pastry.
+The ingredients were some Shabu Shabu, finely chopped yellow pepper, some chopped onion, Guinness, finely chopped chilli padi, Enoki mushrooms and salt and pepper.
 Topped off with the Cold Storage pastry.
 Really nice.
 I really did like it a lot.
 He had cooked it well, and it really did taste really good.
 The World Pie Cooking Contest 2014 Hosted by Singapore – there is your entry No.1.

 The World Pie Cooking Contest 2014, Hosted by Singapore – entry No.2 now.
 Mr Steele.
 Bazzer had gone for a more traditional Australian ‘footie pie’.
 He even brought some tomato sauce, which brought back floods of memories of my attendance at AFL games when I lived in Melbourne.
-A pint and a pie were pretty much mandatory at these sporting occasions.
+A pint and a pie were pretty much mandatory on these sporting occasions.